nemosminer/NemosMiner/README.md

  Readme Updated 2018 Feb 16

  Instructions at bottom of the page.
+*****
+# !!!
+Important update for ashapoolplus users !!!
+      No impact on other pools
+      There are troubles on the server side.
+You guys are too many and we’re not scaling.
+      I’m working on getting calculations integrated to the miner to avoid this issue.
+Currently under test.
+      Should be available tomorrow or next day.
+      If you see any problems with ahashpoolplus in the meantime, please go back to using ashpool24hr.
+*****
 NPlusMiner Monitors mining pools in real-time in order to find the most profitable Algo / Auto Benchmarks Each algo to get optimal speeds / Fully automated /